jwalton/rust-book-abridged/docs/ch20/ch20-03-graceful-shutdown.md

 Another fun one might be to try to hook the SIGINT and SIGTERM signals so a CTRL-C will cause the server to shut down gracefully.

+This is as far as the original Rust book went, but you can continue on to our [special bonus chapter][chap21] to find out how we can rewrite this web server using async Rust!

 [chap17]: ../ch17-object-oriented-features.md "Chapter 17: Object Oriented Features of Rust"
+[chap21]: ../ch21-async.md "Chapter 21: Bonus Chapter: Async Programming"